 First, Preserving the Lab Experience: The lab group functions as each camper’s learning team.
 But instead of meeting in a classroom, lab groups will meet in Zoom video conferences.
 Lab time will include synchronous learning with the whole lab, small group work with 3-4 students, and one-on-one sessions with instructors, as well as time to work off-line by oneself or with one’s partner.
 In their labs, students will discuss the resolution, brainstorm arguments, workshop cases, develop blocks, work on drills, participate in practice rounds, receive feedback on their progress, and have fun together.

-Second, Prioritizing Interactive Contact Time: CDC-V will maximize the “contact time” between campers and instructors, so that instruction can be more interactive and tailored to the particular needs of students and so that there is more opportunity for campers and instructors to build their relationships with each other.
-In other words, while there will be time built in for campers to do work off-line, there will be minimal use of recorded lectures or modules that they just watch by themselves.
+Second, Prioritizing Interactive Contact Time: CDC-V will maximize the “contact time” between campers and instructors, so that instruction can be more interactive and tailored to the particular needs of students and so that there is more opportunity for campers and instructors to build relationships with each other.
+In other words, while there will be time built in for campers to do work off-line, there will be minimal use of recorded lectures or modules that students just watch by themselves.

-10:00-11:00 All-camp morning assembly with Mr. Paik
+11:00-11:30 All-camp morning assembly with Mr. Paik

-11:00-1:00 Morning lab and work-time
+11:30-2:00 Morning lab

-1:00-2:00 Lunch break (campers may eat with each other and with instructors)
+2:00-3:00 Lunch break (campers may opt to eat together with instructors)

-2:00-3:00 LD/PF division meetings (all LD/all PF campers learn together)
+3:00-4:00 LD/PF division meetings (all LD/all PF campers learn together)

-3:00-5:00 Afternoon lab and work-time
+4:00-6:00 Afternoon lab